cvs-health/testilo/README.md

 ### Target lists

 The simplest version of a list of targets is a _target list_.
+It is an array of arrays defining 1 or more targets.
 It is stored as a tab-delimited text file, with one line per target.
 Each line contains 3 items, with tabs between them:
 - An ID for the target
 - A description of the target
 - The URL of the target

-For example, a target list (with “→” representing the Tab character) might be:
+For example, a stored target list (with “→” representing the Tab character) might be:

 ```text
 w3c→World Wide Web Consortium→https://www.w3.org/